d2l-ai/d2l-en/chapter_computer-vision/fcn.md

     return colormap[X, :]
 ```

 The size and shape of the images in the test dataset vary.
-Because the model uses a transposed convolution layer with a stride of 32, when the height or width of the input image is not divisible by 32, the height or width of the transposed convolution layer output deviates from the size of the input image.
+Because the model uses a transposed convolutional layer with a stride of 32, when the height or width of the input image is not divisible by 32, the height or width of the transposed convolutional layer output deviates from the size of the input image.
 In order to solve this problem, we can crop multiple rectangular areas in the image with heights and widths as integer multiples of 32, and then perform forward computation on the pixels in these areas.
 When combined, these areas must completely cover the input image.
-When a pixel is covered by multiple areas, the average of the transposed convolution layer output in the forward computation of the different areas can be used as an input for the softmax operation to predict the category.
+When a pixel is covered by multiple areas, the average of the transposed convolutional layer output in the forward computation of the different areas can be used as an input for the softmax operation to predict the category.

 For the sake of simplicity, we only read a few large test images and crop an area with a shape of $320\times480$ from the top-left corner of the image.
 Only this area is used for prediction.
 For the input image, we print the cropped area first, then print the predicted result, and finally print the labeled category.